Sacro93/Sacro93/README.md

 <h1 align="center">🌱  About Me</h1>

-**I am a student of multiplatform application development with knowledge in JavaScript and React.
+**I´m a student of multiplatform application development with knowledge in JavaScript and React.
 Currently, I am learning Python and will soon begin my Professional Training Degree in Multiplatform Application Development at CEAC Barcelona.
-Additionally, I aim to apply my acquired knowledge in the banking industry, specifically as an account executive, dealing with financial products, and utilizing my training as a Product Manager.**
+Additionally, I´m to apply my acquired knowledge in the banking industry, specifically as an account executive, dealing with financial products, and utilizing my training as a Product Manager.**

 <br/>